 Will I need a visa to travel to the UK?

-Yes, when the time comes to apply for your visa we will send you detailed information about how to go through each step of the process, and we can help to answer any questions you may have.
+Yes, anyone coming from outside of the UK will need a Temporary Work – Charity Worker visa.
+Tees Valley Youth for Christ will send you detailed information about how to go through each step of the process and we will be with you every step of the way to answer any questions that arise.

 What does the visa application process look like?